-Many cool-season forages are also grown as silage crops or cover crops.
-Cool-season legumes like vetch and lupine can produce a significant amount of biomass and fix 40 to 80 lb of N/A. Similar characteristics in terms of productivity and disease resistance should be considered when planting those species as silage or cover crops.
+Many cool-season forages are also grown as silage crops and/or cover crops.
+Cool-season legumes such as vetch and lupine can produce a significant amount of biomass and fix 40 lb N/A to 80 lb N/A. Similar characteristics in terms of productivity and disease resistance should be considered when planting those species as silage or cover crops.
 For those uses, delaying planting is sometimes recommended to avoid the need for irrigation early in the fall.
 However, that decision depends on intended use.
 If multiple silage cuttings are desired, planting may occur at the same time as normally recommended planting dates for grazing; however, harvesting must occur when plants are still in the vegetative stage to avoid potential freeze damage or winter kill of the stand.
-In some years, early planting for silage or cover cropping has made stands susceptible to diseases, insect pests, and lodging.
-Many producers cut back on seeding rates when planting cover crops.
-However, a fast soil cover is desirable for weed management (competition) and erosion control.
+In some years, early planting for silage or cover cropping has made stands susceptible to diseases, insect pests, freeze damage, and lodging.